Bill arrears 'more likely among women'

 Outstanding levels of credit card debt grew by 5.2% over the year, although this was down from an annual growth rate of 5.7% in March.

-StepChange said that credit cards had been used by an estimated 9.3 million people last year to meet a household need.
+StepChange said that an estimated 9.3 million people used credit last year to meet a household need.

 Many were taking on more credit to deal with priority bills, the charity said.